Honorary Degrees at UPEI

 An honorary degree is an academic degree for which a university has waived the usual requirements, such as matriculation, residence, study, and the passing of examinations.
 The degree is typically a doctorate and may be awarded to someone who has no prior connection with the academic institution.

 Honorary degrees are conferred honoris causa, "for the sake of honour” and are awarded as a Doctor of Laws, honoris causa at the University of Prince Edward Island.
 They are typically conferred at Spring Convocation in May, but may be conferred at a Special Convocation.

 UPEI honorary degrees are intended to recognize outstanding provincial, national, and international contributions in any field(s) of endeavour.
 Whether these are made by Prince Edward Islanders, or by individuals with strong PEI connections, their contributions should reflect extraordinary intellectual or artistic achievements or significant service to society set at a standard of excellence that merit the University's highest honour.

-The tradition of granting honorary degrees at UPEI dates back to the Convocation of its founding institution, Saint Dunstan’s University, in 1960.
+The tradition of granting honorary degrees at UPEI dates back to 1960 at the Convocation of its founding institution, Saint Dunstan’s University.

 Selection of Honorary Degree Recipients

 The University of Prince Edward Island welcomes the nomination of worthy individuals for honorary degrees and any member of the public or the University community may submit nominations.

 Honorary Degrees from UPEI are conferred on the authorization of the Senate, after the Honorary Degree Committee brings forward the name of suitable candidates for consideration.